shape-the-world/shape-the-world.github.io/src/pages/case-studies/vertebra/vertebra.md

 # Shapemodel-based 2D/3D reconstruction of vertebra for BMD estimation

+*Attention: This case study is currently in a draft stage.
+Some experiments are missing and parts of the pipeline might be tuned or updates as a result.*

 This case study describes a complete pipeline for building a shape and intensity model of the vertebra and its application to the use of bone mineral density estimation from a single X-Ray image.
 It consists of several part, each of which describes a self-contained modul that could be useful by itself in other shape modelling applications.
 The individual parts are